jjj33325/sbcfm-demo/README.md

 The difficulty is concentrated rather than distributed: of the mean improvement from I-CFM to SB-CFM, 88% comes from two scenes alone — moving motor vehicle (12.68 → 5.84) and dog bark (6.24 → 2.15).
-It also cuts across the transient/texture division, since rain sits at 3.61, nearer the transient scenes than moving motor vehicle at 5.84 — so what separates that scene is not that it is a texture but that it is a broadband one whose spectral content is sustained.
+It also cuts across the transient/texture division: rain, the other texture, sits at 3.61, far closer to the transient range of 0.73–2.78 than to moving motor vehicle at 5.84 — so what separates that scene is not that it is a texture but that it is a broadband one whose spectral content is sustained.
 SB-CFM holds or shares the lowest FAD in six of the seven scenes; the one it loses is gunshot, the sparsest and most impulsive class, whose identity rests on a single onset that smoothing the transport interior is least suited to preserve.